Best Pumpkin picking Essex 2021

 Hooray, it’s almost Halloween!
 Some may think that the UK has gone all ‘American’ about Halloween, but autumn is my favourite season, so I’m always here for a bit of hocus pocus.
-I’ve been teaching three-year-old Finn about the seasons and a family day out to a pumpkin patch is a great way for little ones to experience Autumn, and Halloween, first hand.
-I set out to find the best pumpkin picking in Essex for Autumn 2020 where you can pick your own pumpkin (choose from orange, blue and white pumpkins!) straight from the field, navigate a corn maze, spot some farm animals or just sit back with a warm apple cider (for over 18s, of course!).
+I’ve been teaching my children about the seasons and a family day out to a pumpkin patch Essex is a great way for little ones to experience Autumn and Halloween first hand.
+I set out to find the best pumpkin picking in Essex 2021 where you can pick your own pumpkin (choose from orange, blue and white pumpkins!) straight from the field, navigate a corn maze, spot some farm animals or just sit back with a warm apple cider (for over 18s, of course!).

 Did you know that over 70% of lovely Essex is rural?
 The county is spoilt with rolling countryside, woodland and farmland, making it the ideal place to go in search of pick-your-own vegetables and fruit.
 Plus, so much outdoor space means ample space for social distancing so nowhere gets overcrowded, even at weekends.
 Many of the pumpkin farms in Essex offer year-round PYO opportunities, but theatrical Halloween is the most fun.
 We’ve rounded up the best places to go pumpkin picking in Essex in 2021.